Car Rentals 101: Save Money on Your Rentals

 As a result, we would never recommend getting a credit card, just to get elite rental car status.
 However, there is a reasonable chance that you already have, or will wind up getting, at least one of the cards; and you might as well take advantage of this benefit.
 Just having the credit card is not enough.
 You’ll need to go online, or call the rental car company, after you get your credit card, to set up your status.

 - Visa Infinite Cards.
-With a Visa Infinite card you get elite status with National.
+With a Visa Infinite card you get elite status with National and Hertz.
 The Sapphire Reserve Card is a Visa Infinite card, as is the CNB Crystal Infinite Card, UBS Infinite Card, and the no longer available for new signups Ritz Carlton Credit Card.

 - American Express Platinum.
-Platinum cards also come with National elite status.
+Platinum cards come with National elite status.

-Some common World Elite Mastercards include the Citi Prestige Card, Citi Premier Card, American Airlines Platinum Card, and Arrival Card.
-The Citi Double Cash Card and Citi Preferred Card don't come standard as World Elite cards, but can be converted to the better World Elite version, for no extra charge.
+Some common World Elite Mastercards include the Citi Prestige Card, Citi Premier Card and American Airlines Platinum Card.
+The Citi Double Cash Card doesn't come standard as World Elite cards, but can be converted to the better World Elite version, for no extra charge.

 - If you have the American Express Platinum card, you can get a 4-hour grace period on Hertz rentals.
 In some cases, this can save you from the cost of an entire day’s reservation.
 For example, if you are planning to pick up your car at noon and then drop it off by 4pm the following day, instead of needing to rent the car for two days, you'll only need to pay for a single day rental.